xdai02/CSTL/docs/en/cstl/array_t.md

     - `array`: The `array_t` object.
     - `elem`: The element.
 - Return
-    - Returns the index of the specified element in the `array_t` object.
+    - Returns the index of the specified element if found, otherwise returns `-1`.
 - Usage

 ```c